Gift #7: Nourish with Prebiotics and Probiotics

 Probiotics are live microorganisms—beneficial bacteria and yeasts—that support your health when consumed in the right amounts.
 You’ll find them naturally in fermented foods like sauerkraut, kimchi, yogurt, kefir, miso, and lacto-fermented vegetables, as well as in high-quality supplements.
 While most probiotic strains are transient (they don’t permanently colonize the gut), they still play a vital role in restoring balance.

-Probiotics help regulate immune responses, lower inflammation, and crowd out harmful microbes.
-One of their most profound gifts is that they lower the pH of the intestines, creating an environment where your own native beneficial bacteria can thrive—but only if they’re well-fed.
-This is why pairing probiotics with prebiotic-rich foods is essential.
-It’s like planting seeds in a garden: they’ll only flourish with the right soil and nourishment.
+Probiotics support immune regulation, reduce inflammation, and inhibit harmful microbes—partly by lowering the pH of the intestines through the production of beneficial acids.
+This acidic environment helps your own native gut bacteria thrive—but only if they’re consistently fed.
+That’s why combining probiotics with prebiotic-rich foods is essential.
+Like planting seeds in a garden, beneficial microbes need the right soil and nourishment to grow strong.

 Prebiotics: Feeding the Good Bacteria